 - Reviewing and applying for grants, local tax incentives and advance tax rulings

 - Reviewing corporate tax matters for due diligence purpose

 - Foreign Account Tax Compliance Act (FATCA) compliance work

-Our in-house expert has in-depth experience in the private sector, which spans domestic and international taxation, withholding tax, corporate tax, property tax, goods and services tax, stamp duties and personal income tax.
-He has also represented clients in exchange of information cases with IRAS.
-For clients in investigation and audit cases, he has achieved successful settlements following private negotiations with IRAS for taxpayers in difficulties
+Our in-house expert has in-depth experience in the private sector, including domestic and international taxation, withholding tax, corporate tax, property tax, goods and services tax, stamp duties and personal income tax.
+He has also represented clients in exchange of information cases with IRAS and successfully negotiated settlements for clients facing investigations and audits.

 Our achievements include:-